Mahlatse-27/Mars-Rover-Challenge/README.md

 1. Input will always be correct, it will follow the given standard
 2. Plateau will always have two rovers
+3. Plateau will always be a 2D-Plane
+4. Rovers will never get directions such as 'NW'/'SE' and the rest

 # Contacts
 #### Email : millieniummorapedi0212@gmail.com